 Last but not least, we also need to look at how many opportunities will be available.
 Not only will a job need to be in demand, but the number of available opportunities will also need to be in line with that demand.

 Jobs that satisfy the criteria for all of these questions can be considered a High Opportunity Occupation.

 What High Opportunity Occupations Are There and How Can I Land One?

 Now that we know what qualifies a job as a High Opportunity Occupation, we can start to look at a few of the roles you can pursue with the hands-on training offered at Sprott Shaw.

 A few of the Highest Opportunity Occupations are health care assistants, nurse aides, and patient services associates.
 The median hourly wage for a role in this field is $21 and it’s expected that there will be 17,890 new job openings from today to 2029.
 To become a health care assistant or a similar role, you can complete a qualifying program like the one we offer.
 Our Health Care Assistant program includes hands-on acute, hospice, and palliative care training and certification.

 Another High Opportunity Occupation is a licensed practical nurse (LPN).
 Licensed practical nurses offer care and support for their patients.
 While there aren’t as many job openings as health care assistants at 4,290 openings for LPNs, they do see a higher median hourly wage of $27.32.
-To become an LPN, you can take our Practical Nursing program and pass the licensing exam offered by the British Columbia College of Nursing Professionals (BCCNP).
+To become an LPN, you can take our Practical Nursing program and pass the licensing exam offered by the BC College of Nurses and Midwives (BCNM).

 Dental assistants help dentists with a variety of administrative and intra-oral duties.
 Dental assistants can expect to see a median hourly wage of $24.50 and approximately 2,040 new job openings.
 To become a dental assistant, you can take our Dental Assistant program which includes both Level 1 and Level 2 training.